 Sue is a trained Marte Meo Therapist who values working with clients to achieve their goals and developing strategies to overcome the physical and emotional obstacles that arise.

 Jo graduated from the University of South Australia in 1997 and spent several years working as a clinical Occupational Therapist in Murray Bridge.
 During this time she worked primarily with adult and aged care clients in community settings.

 The period stimulated an interest in community health more broadly, which led Jo to complete an additional postgraduate diploma in health promotion.
 She then spent over a decade in policy and planning work within SA Health.
 During this time she was involved in a number of service initiatives for children and families.

-After having two children of her own, Jo moved out of health planning to work closer to home in the Adelaide Hills, and expanded her skills working with kids as a primary School Support Officer (after completing a certificate 3 in Education Support).
-She has done this for the last three years, working alongside teachers to support children’s learning and personal development: in the classroom; small learning groups; and 1:1 learning situations.
+After having two children of her own, Jo moved out of health planning to work closer to home in the Adelaide Hills, and expanded her skills working with kids as a primary School Support Officer (after completing a certificate 3 in Education Support) for three years, working alongside teachers to support children’s learning and personal development: in the classroom; small learning groups; and 1:1 learning situations.